 Entry Requirements: Grade 5 or above in GCSE English Language and English Literature.

 An exploration of great literature

-We follow the AQA Literature B course and select the Tragedy and Elements of Social and Political Protest units.
-Taught texts include King Lear, Songs of Innocence and Experience, The Great Gatsby and The Kite Runner.
+The selected areas that we cover are Tragedy and Elements of Social and Political Protest units.
+The taught texts include King Lear, Songs of Innocence and Experience, The Great Gatsby and The Kite Runner.

-There is also a non-examined component (coursework) worth 20% in which students write two critical essays on texts of their choice.
+Continuous assessment will be used to inform the students progression in both years.
+There are two exams at the end of Year 13 which make up 80% of the final grade.
+The non-examined component (coursework) worth 20% of marks asks students to write two critical essays on texts of their choice.
 This area of the course provides a challenging and wide-ranging opportunity for an introduction to different ways of reading texts and for independent study.

 Beyond the classroom

 - Trips to the theatre and cinema

 - Support for entering students into national creative writing competitions

 An English A-level is a valuable asset when applying to university or to potential employers.
 It shows that you have good communication skills, and that you are able to persuade, inform or connect with someone.
 It can lead to a higher or further education course in English or communications, as well as careers in journalism, teaching, the media, public relations, marketing, broadcasting and law.
 It is a useful qualification for all courses, developing analytical skills and providing evidence of the ability to use language successfully.